hong-qing-liu/english-hong-qing-liu.github.io/_talks/ASR.md

   </div>

 ### Cantonese-English Code-Switching Recognition
-- Due to the speaking patterns in specific regions, code-switching recognition better reflects localization.
+- <font size=3>  Due to the speaking patterns in specific regions, code-switching recognition better reflects localization.
 However, in such cases, the available corpus is generally scarce.
 In a single sentence or utterance, there may be rapid language switching (e.g., alternating between Cantonese and English).
 Additionally, Cantonese has six tones, while English typically lacks similar tonal variations.
-This requires the model to handle the alternating vocabulary and grammar structures of both languages.
+This requires the model to handle the alternating vocabulary and grammar structures of both languages. </font>
-- Results
+- <font size=3> Results </font>
   ![](/images/mixedASR.jpg){: .align-center width="600px"}